 1 Introduction

 Gas-fired water bath heaters are a type of heater utilized in a wide variety of settings and industries for process heating.
-Gas-fired water bath heaters are typically employed in heating processes at lower temperatures (150-250°F) and are used primarily in the processing of oil and natural gas.
+They are typically employed in heating processes at lower temperatures (150-250°F) and are used primarily in the processing of oil and natural gas.
 Gas-fired salt bath heaters achieve much higher temperature ranges (up to 1,000°F) for applications that require significantly higher temperatures.
 Process heating encompasses several types of heaters, introduced briefly in the section below.

 The practice of process heating dates to the first furnaces, kilns, and ovens.
-Modern industrial practices make use of sophisticated, highly engineered process heaters powered by electricity, fuel, or steam.
-Process heating may be used to manufacture, or complete industrial processes related to ceramics, concrete, metal, plastics, and more.
+Modern industrial practices use sophisticated, highly engineered process heaters powered by electricity, fuel, or steam.
+Process heating may be used to manufacture or complete industrial processes related to ceramics, concrete, metal, plastics, and more.

-Process heaters of all varieties can benefit from reaching greater degrees of thermal efficiency.
+Greater thermal efficiency can benefit process heaters of all varieties.
 Achieving this aim is not essential to all forms of process heating, though making greater use of the heat energy process heaters create would aid users across the board.

 2 Water Bath Heaters: Industrial Process Heating Basics